Welcome to our review of the best canvas tent currently on the market!

 There’s also two stove jacks which allow you to bring a wood burning stove into the tent to provide warmth.
 There’s few things more appealing than a wood burning stove on a cold winter night!

-One of the key advantages that cotton canvas tents bring is that they are durable enough to last much longer than other fabrics.
-So this was an important consideration when choosing the best canvas tents
+One of the key advantages that cotton canvas tents bring is that they are durable enough to last much longer than tents made of other fabrics.
+So this was an important consideration when choosing the best canvas tents.

 All Kodiak canvas tents come with their Hydra-Shield treatment which is good because it means unlike standard canvas tents, they won’t have to be re-treated as often.